Enhancement of quantum annealing via n-local catalysts: Using A catalyst to avoid phase transitions

-Hence, to improve the performance of a quantum annealer, one should always first introduce $2$-local couplings, which will perturbatively improve the energy gap in many scenarios \cite{luca}.
+Hence, to improve the performance of a quantum annealer, one should always first introduce $2$-local couplings, which will perturbatively improve the energy gap in many scenarios \cite{nutricati2024enhancingenergygaprandom}.
 But to achieve further improvement, one should introduce $3$-local couplings that do not involve connecting triangular loops.
 Then, if further improvement is sought, different $4$-local couplings can be introduced, but in this case, only square loops which contain no triangular loops should be connected.
 This hierarchy can continue until the limitations of the experimental setup are reached, or until no improvement is observed in the outcomes.

-In Fig.~\ref{fig:XXXbetter} we show an example of a random graph, where adding a 3-local catalyst ($H_{cXXX}$) following the hierarchy helps to increase the overall energy gap as well as remove the first order phase transition, while just using $H_{cXX}$ do not\cite{luca}.
+\paragraph{\textbf{An example in a random graph:}} In Fig.~\ref{fig:XXXbetter} we show an example of a random graph, where adding a 3-local catalyst ($H_{cXXX}$) following the hierarchy helps to increase the overall energy gap as well as remove the first order phase transition, while just using $H_{cXX}$ do not\cite{nutricati2024enhancingenergygaprandom}.
 The graph is generated as an Erdős-Rényi graph with the probability of an edge between two vertices $p=0.5$.
 We choose an instance which exhibits a phase transition during the anneal.
 The weights are chosen randomly from $[0,1]$ and are shown on the vertices of Fig.~\ref{fig:XXXbetter}(a).
 The bond strengths are also randomly chosen from a uniform distribution $[1,2]$, not shown in the figure to avoid cluttering.
-We provide details on the bond strengths and more statistical data in Appendix~\ref{app:appC}.
+We provide details on the bond strengths in Appendix~\ref{app:appC}.

 We plot the energy gap, \( \Delta \), during the anneal for the problem described above without a catalyst ($H_c=0)$, and with two types of catalysts ($H_c=H_{cXX}$ and $H_c=H_{cXX}+H_{cXXX}$) in Fig.~\ref{fig:XXXbetter}(b).
 Note that $H_{cXXX}$ consists of couplings as shown in the second diagram of the top row of Fig.~\ref{fig:possible cases}(a), an example of which is shown via green dotted lines in Fig.~\ref{fig:XXXbetter}(a), i.e., it connects all cases of three vertices with exactly two problem edges between them.
 An example of coupling of $H_{cXX}$ is shown via black dotted lines in Fig.~\ref{fig:XXXbetter}(a).
 The addition of $H_{cXXX}$ alongside $H_{cXX}$ to this configuration offers an exponential increase in the energy gap compared to the non-catalyzed case.
 While the $H_{cXX}$ also offers an improvement, a sharp dip in the energy gap indicates that it was not able to convert the transition to a crossover.